ms0713/KeyCloakAngularDemoApp/msteam-demo/README.md

 # KeyCloak-Angular-DemoApp

-This is an sample application for KeyCloak featuring in Angular.
+This is an sample application for KeyCloak featuring with Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

 ## Development server